Copycat Trader Joe’s Cauliflower Gnocchi

 - Olive Oil

-To make the cauliflower gnocchi, first I steamed the cauliflower florets and placed them in a clean dish towel over a big bowl.
-You could also use a cheese cloth.
-I squeezed out as much water as possible and then added it to my food processor.
+- Squeeze out as much water as possible and then add to your food processor.
 DO NOT skip this step.
 It may seem tedious, but coming from someone who has skipped this step, you’ll end up with a bowl full of mush.